hydoai/velovision/README.md

 Just attach it, connect it, turn it on and you're ready to go.

+Development instructions at: [hydoai/dk-1setup](https://github.com/hydoai/dk1-setup) for instructions on running on Jetson.

 # Running on a PC

 **Clone this repository**